mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 ```

 We've created a reusable template with the `block` tag!
-We can fix up our home page
+We can fix up our homepage
 to use this new template.

 ```django